 We are a clinical stage biopharmaceutical company focused on the development of our novel cancer immunotherapy GP2, for breast cancer and potentially for a broad range of other HER2/neu-expressing cancers.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to prove effective, gain regulatory approval or become commercially viable.
 We do not have any products approved by regulatory authorities and have not generated any revenues from collaboration and licensing agreements or product sales to date, and have incurred significant research, development and other expenses related to our ongoing operations and expect to continue to incur such expenses.
 As a result, we have not been profitable and have incurred significant operating losses since our inception.
-For the six months ended June 30, 2020 and the years ended December31, 2019 and 2018, we reported a net loss of \$0.5 million, \$3.4 million and \$1.7 million, respectively.
-As of June 30, 2020 and December 31, 2019, we had an accumulated deficit of \$27.7 million and \$27.2 million, respectively.
+For the years ended December 31, 2020 and 2019, we reported a net loss of \$1.9 million and \$3.4 million, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$29.0 million.